 - 1. Luminaires used for public roadway illumination are exempt from the requirements of this section. - 2.
 All temporary emergency lighting required by public safety agencies or other emergency services, as well as all vehicular luminaires, are exempt from the requirements of this section. - 3.
 Because of their unique requirements for nighttime visibility and limited hours of operation, outdoor recreational facilities (public or private) such as, but not limited to, football fields, soccer fields, baseball fields, softball fields, tennis courts, golf driving ranges, show areas, and other similar uses are exempt from the requirements of this section.
 Recreational facilities are permitted a total luminaire height of 60 feet in any district.
-Luminaires greater than 60 feet in total height require special use approval.
-In lieu of special use approval, university or college educational facilities may erect luminaires not to exceed 90 feet when approved through an Institutional Master Plan and accompanied by a lighting plan. - 4.
+University or college educational facilities may erect luminaires not to exceed 90 feet when approved through an Institutional Master Plan and accompanied by a lighting plan. - 4.
 Certain temporary uses may be unable to meet the requirements of this section.
 When such temporary uses are allowed, approval of all lighting is required as part of the temporary use permit.